 Letter from the Chair

 The Northeast Extension and Ag Innovation (research) at our land grant universities have always worked together to carry out our land grant mission – to bring the needs of our communities for the for critical research AND to take that relevant research back to our constituents in the form of educational programing and dialogue.
-Recently we jointly developed the Northeast Agenda, a bold road map for research and Extension to work collaboratively to address three priority areas:
+Together, we developed the Northeast Agenda, a bold road map for research and Extension to work collaboratively to address three priority areas:

 • Develop resilient, sustainable, and equitable food systems.